Contemporary Song Books Examined

 by Michael J. Penfold

 In 1874, as a result of Ira Sankey’s much loved choice of hymns at D.L.
 Moody’s evangelistic crusades in the UK, the Sacred Songs and Solos hymnbook was born.
-110 years later, in preparation for the 1984 visit to England of Billy Graham, Mission Praise was compiled.
-It was strikingly different to ‘Sankeys’ (no surprise there).
-However, the more discerning observer noted a sharp contrast even between Mission Praise and the hymn book used during Billy Graham’s first visit to England, only 31 years earlier.
+110 years later, in preparation for the 1984 visit to England of Billy Graham, a new hymnbook called Mission Praise was born.
+It was understandably strikingly different to ‘Sankeys’, but also to the hymn book used during Billy Graham’s first visit to England, only 31 years earlier.
 Between 1953 and 1984 the charismatic movement had exploded worldwide, and with it, a new genre of ‘worship song’ had been born.
-Under the guidance of Peter Horrobin1 and others, Mission Praise included along with some ‘good old hymns’, a large selection of openly tendentious charismatic songs such as Majesty, For I’m Building a People of Power and Be Still for the Presence of the Lord.
+Under the guidance of Peter Horrobin1 and others, Mission Praise included along with some traditional hymns, a large selection of openly tendentious charismatic songs such as Majesty, For I’m Building a People of Power and Be Still for the Presence of the Lord.
 The names of Isaac Watts, Charles Wesley and John Newton appeared alongside charismatic artists such as Graham Kendrick, Dave Bilbrough and Andrae Crouch.
-To those ‘in the know’, this development did not go unnoticed.
+To those in the know, this did not go unnoticed.
 At the 1983 Conference for Itinerant Evangelists in Amsterdam, Pentecostal speaker Dennis Peterson noted Billy Graham’s “shift in the music with a tremendous number of renewal songs being sung in each service.”

 The effect was dramatic.
 Tens of thousands of mainline evangelicals were introduced to songs written by charismatic authors, containing charismatic ideas and set to contemporary styles (pop, rock, jazz etc.).
 The retention of some of the older, more reliable hymns, proved a winner with many cautious traditionalists who were resistant to the lighter material.
-Thousands who knew nothing, for example, of Graham Kendrick’s strong beliefs in the gift of ‘tongues’, prophecy, spiritual warfare and Kingdom Now theology, accepted his catchy new songs without reservation.
-These songs were popularised as never before and gained entrance, through Mission Praise (MP), into hundreds of hitherto non-charismatic churches, which would previously not have dreamt of using the more overtly charismatic Songs of Fellowship (SF).
+Thousands who knew nothing, for example, of Graham Kendrick’s strong beliefs in the gift of tongues, prophecy, spiritual warfare and Kingdom Now theology, accepted his catchy new songs without reservation.
+These songs were popularised as never before and gained entrance, through Mission Praise, into hundreds of hitherto non-charismatic churches.

 Does this make it wrong to sing Abide With Me because it’s a favourite at Wembley Stadium?
-Must churches now throw out their trusted hymnal because it contains the occasional rogue entry from John Henry Newman or some distant Dark Age monk?
+Must churches now throw out their trusted hymnal because it contains the occasional rogue entry from John Henry Newman or some distant Middle Age monk?
 Far from it.
-There is a vast difference between those scenarios and what is involved when a church takes the unwise and unnecessary step of introducing either MP or SF.
+There is a vast difference between those scenarios and what is involved when a church takes the unwise and unnecessary step of introducing a hymn book like Mission Praise, Waiting Praise, or Songs of Fellowship.
 Alan Morrison explains: “the modern songs…come with a whole pile of baggage…these new songs are not the product of unconnected individuals spontaneously inspired to write hymns for worship; they are the product of a movement in history which has a powerful agenda for change – and their songs are the main agent in that agenda.”7

 Some quotes from charismatic song authors should clarify this point.
-Dave Fellingham is a ‘worship leader’ and has authored dozens of songs in MP and SF.
-He advocates the use of singing in tongues as a form of spiritual warfare, thus chasing away demons and “bringing in the Kingdom.”8 As to the agenda behind his entries in MP and SF, Fellingham could not be more clear: “The phenomenon of the modern worship song is an integral part of what God is doing worldwide [in the charismatic and ecumenical movements]…The ministry of leading in praise and worship and music is a vital one in helping to see the purpose of God fulfilled and the kingdom of God coming on earth”9.
+Dave Fellingham is a ‘worship leader’ and has authored dozens of songs in Mission Praise and Songs of Fellowship.
+He advocates the use of singing in tongues as a form of spiritual warfare, thus chasing away demons and “bringing in the Kingdom.”8 As to the agenda behind his entries, Fellingham could not be more clear: “The phenomenon of the modern worship song is an integral part of what God is doing worldwide [in the charismatic and ecumenical movements]…The ministry of leading in praise and worship and music is a vital one in helping to see the purpose of God fulfilled and the kingdom of God coming on earth”9.
 Fellingham, who admits that his song-writing and worship leading ministry evolved from his charismatic pilgrimage, is very open about his musical activities.
 Having accepted the ‘baptism in the spirit’, ‘speaking in tongues’ and Restorationist ‘Kingdom Now’ theology10 he writes songs to accompany that paradigm.
 For example:

 And we will awaken the nations,